traject/traject/README.md

 **rubyist tip**: Technically, config files are executed with `instance_eval` in a Traject::Indexer instance, so the special commands you see are just methods on Traject::Indexer (or mixed into it).
 But you can call ordinary ruby `require` in config files, etc., too, to load external functionality.
 See more at Extending Logic below.

+For an oveview of how traject works, you can take a look at our sample non-trivial configuration file, [demo_config.rb](./test/test_support/demo_config.rb), which you'd run like `traject -c path/to/demo_config.rb marc_file.marc`.

 There are two main categories of directives in your configuration files: _Settings_, and _Indexing Rules_.